LucasZapico/dev.lucaszapico.space-v4/src/content/notes/javascript/fundamentals.md

 ---
-title: 'JavaScript Fundamentals'
+title: "JavaScript Fundamentals"
-description: 'javascript fundamentals notes and examples'
+description: "javascript fundamentals notes and examples"
 date-created: 2021/03/15
-last-modified: '2022/10/21'
+last-modified: "2022/10/21"
 isdraft: false
-parent: 'javascript'
+parent: "javascript"
-categories: ['JavaScript', 'general', 'notes']
+categories: ["JavaScript", "general", "notes"]
-tags: ['JavaScript', 'general', 'notes', 'fundamentals']
+tags: ["JavaScript", "general", "notes", "fundamentals"]
-type: 'note'
+type: "note"
 ---

 ## JavaScript Fundamentals

 ### Definitions

 #### The Stack

 The stack is an ordered data structure.
 That keeps track of the functions that have been invoked.
 The stack is modified when a function is invoked.